ligadata-mkhalawi/Kamanja/trunk/docs/source/admin/monit-admin.rst

 Each of these files must then be edited to reflect your configuration.
-Most of the strings that need to be supplied are represented in curly brackets:
+The strings that need to be supplied are represented in curly brackets:

 - {PATH_TO} - replace with the full path for the specified file.